Ex-Louisiana Gov. Edwin Edwards dies; knew power and prison

 Edwards retired in 1996, but wound up, again, under federal indictment.
 Prosecutors said he took payoffs to influence the awarding of casino licenses.
 This time, the charges stuck.

+Louisiana's current governor, John Bel Edwards, no relation, said: “Edwin was a larger than life figure known for his wit and charm, but he will be equally remembered for being a compassionate leader who cared for the plight of all Louisianans.
+Our state has lost a giant, and we will miss him dearly.”

-Funeral arrangements are pending, according to the family, but there will be a public viewing in the rotunda of the Louisiana State Capitol, just steps away from where Huey Long is buried.
+Funeral arrangements are pending, according to the family, but there will be a public viewing in the Louisiana State Capitol's Memorial Hall, just steps away from where Huey Long is buried.

 Associated Press Writer Melinda Deslatte in Baton Rouge contributed to this story.